Introduction to Torii

 Authentication Methods

-Torii provides several authentication methods through its plugin system:
+Torii provides several authentication methods through its service architecture:

 Password Authentication